IQNOMY/platform_documentation/_build/html/_sources/integrations/mailchimp.txt

 Getting started
 ===============

-Mailchimp configuration
+MailChimp configuration
 =======================

 Identification
 ~~~~~~~~~~~~~~
 You will need to put the parameters for email unique id and list unique id into every url of your newsletters.
-This way IQNOMY will automaticly identify you Mailchimp subscribers.
+This way IQNOMY will automaticly identify you MailChimp subscribers.

 .. code-block:: javascript